-For the year ended December 31, 2019, Management Fees were \$30.1 million.
-The Adviser did not waive any Management Fees for the year ended December 31, 2019.
+For the year ended December 31, 2020, Management Fees were \$32.1 million.
+The Adviser did not waive any Management Fees for the year ended December 31, 2020.

 The Adviser intends to waive a portion of the Management Fee payable under the Investment Advisory Agreement by reducing the Management Fee on assets financed using leverage over 200% asset coverage (in other words, over 1.0x debt to equity) (the "Leverage Waiver").
 Pursuant to the Leverage Waiver, the Adviser intends to waive the portion of the Management Fee in excess of an annual rate of 1.0% (0.250% per quarter) on the average value of our gross assets as of the end of the two most recently completed calendar quarters that exceeds the product of (i) 200% and (ii) the average value of our net asset value at the end of the two most recently completed calendar quarters.
-As of December 31, 2019, no Management Fees have been waived pursuant to the Leverage Waiver.
+As of December 31, 2020, no Management Fees have been waived pursuant to the Leverage Waiver.
+Any waived Managed Fees are not subject to recoupment by the Adviser.